filippoferri/filippoferri-ux/src/pages/case-studies/eden-viaggi-travel-portal-making-work-simpler.md

 ![Perfect Pixel](/img/edenviaggitravelportal-perfectpixel.jpg)

 ###Conclusion
 It was a successful design challenge, and the company saw significant improvements in portal performance.
-Iterative user research and prototyping led to a final product that increases ... and reduces ... from 12% to 1%.
+Iterative user research and prototyping led to a final product that increased usability value from 32% to 85%.
 The portal is used by 20,000+ agents in Italy on daily basis and receives 2+ million visits per month.
 Currently, I'm working on improving interaction elements based on continued review feedback and analytics tracking.